ThingEngineer/ReactorForge/README.md

 ![ReactorForge - They catalyst for creation](https://raw.github.com/joshcam/ReactorForge/master/doc/images/RF_logo_2_transparent.png)
 ============

-This repository contains hardware designs, firmware and software for ReactorForge, an open source high power induction heating platform.
+This repository contains hardware designs, board schematics, firmware, and software for ReactorForge, an open source high power induction heating platform.

+Updates, polls, etc. on this project are being posted on the new Patreon page: [Patreon](https://www.patreon.com/ReactorForge).
+You can also support the future of this project there as well.

 For project status and information about hardware availability visit [ReactorForge.com](http://reactorforge.com/) and be sure to read the [ReactorForge Wiki](https://github.com/joshcam/ReactorForge/wiki).

-You can now support this project on [Patreon](https://www.patreon.com/ReactorForge).
-Let's get this thing going!

 ![ReactorForge Control Board - ReactorCore](https://raw.github.com/joshcam/ReactorForge/master/doc/images/core/beta_assembly.png)
 (photo: assembly of the beta ReactorCore, ReactorForge CriticalMass control board)